 - You can just walk there in 25 minutes

-A Single Woman Traveling TIP: Confirm the cost before you get in the car.
+🚕 Solo Woman Traveling TIP: Confirm the cost before you get in the taxi.

 Who doesn’t want to say they have been to the Blue Lagoon?!?
 Highlights of this incredible tour are:

-- Swimming and snorkeling in the crystal waters of the Blue Lagoon
+- Swimming and snorkeling in the crystal waters of the Ionian Sea

 - Learning the history of the area and its many shipwrecks from the on-board guides

 In Corfu, there is the Old Fortress and the New Fortress.
-When I visited the New Fortress was closed for renovations.
-This current building of the Fortress was built by the British.
+When I visited, the New Fortress was closed for renovations.
+This current building of Fortress was built by the British.
 The British ruled the island from 1815-1863.